Bolton, in Israel, suggests Brennan may have misused classified info, warns of meddling by four countries

 "My opinion is that he was politicizing intelligence," Bolton added, saying Brennan had failed to keep intact the "wall of separation between intelligence and policy."

-Host Martha Raddatz ultimately asked him, "You’re not sure whether John Brennan used classified information?
+Host Martha Raddatz ultimately challenged Bolton: "You’re not sure whether John Brennan used classified information?
 You have no specific examples."

 Bolton replied, "I think a number of people have commented that [Brennan] couldn’t be in the position he’s in of criticizing President Trump and his so-called collusion with Russia unless he did use classified information.
 But I don’t know the specifics."